moccy/brutus/README.md

 ## Legal Considerations

 *WARNING:* Use this tool only in environments where you have explicit authorization to perform brute-force testing and it would be considered legal.
-Unauthorized access use of this on systems is illegal.
+Unauthorized use of this on systems is illegal.

 ## Features